SySeVR/SySeVR/README.md

 SySeVR: A Framework for Using Deep Learning to Detect Vulnerabilities =

+This is an implementation of the paper:

+Zhen Li, Deqing Zou, Shouhuai Xu, Hai Jin, Yawei Zhu, Zhaoxuan Chen.
+SySeVR: A Framework for Using Deep Learning to Detect Software Vulnerabilities.
+IEEE Transactions on Dependable and Secure Computing (TDSC).
+2021. doi: 10.1109/TDSC.2021.3051525.[PDF]
+--

 We propose a general framework for using deep learning to detect vulnerabilities, named SySeVR.
 For evaluate the SySeVR, we collect the Semantics-based Vulnerability Candidate (SeVC) dataset, which contains all kinds of vulnerabilities that are available from the National Vulnerability Database (NVD) and the Software Assurance Reference Dataset (SARD).

 At a high level, the SyVC representation corresponds to a piece of code in a program that may be vulnerable based on a syntax analysis.
 The SeVC representation corresponds to the extended statements of the SyVCs, with the extension to incorporate some of the other statements that are semantically related to the SyVCs.